futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 >int64 endTime(): // strictly-increasing TimeValue - the end time of the timestamp window
 >int64 tsoid(); // identity of the TSO service

-Due to the fact that a timestamp incorporates a unique count within a unique TSO instance, K2Timestamps are actually GUIDs.
+Due to the fact that a timestamp incorporates a unique count within a unique TSO instance, K2Timestamps are actually globally unique and allow for strict ordering.
 Therefore we've adopted them as the unique identifiers for transactions(i.e. a transaction's timestamp is the same as the transaction ID)

+>*NOTE:* All timestamp comparisons(applies to all cases where we talk about *earlier/later/before/after*) are performed based on `timestamp.end` field.
+This is the field which guarantees strictly-increasing sequence for all causally-related transactions, even across global TSOs.
+In cases where we have potentially overlapping timestamps due to uncertainty, we can safely order them based on `timestamp.end` as these timestamps can only be from parallel transactions - the timestamp/TSO restrictions guarantee that causal transactions necessarily have strictly-increasing timestamps even when allowing for uncertainty.
+In the case of ties, we break the tie by ordering based on TSO ID.
+Note that this can only happen for non-causally related transactions.

 ### TSO (TimeStampOracle)
 TSO is a separate service whose job is to provide Timestamps.
 The design and scalability of this component is addressed in a [separate document](./TSO.md).
 For our purposes here, it is sufficient to understand that the TSO service:
 - syncs itself to UniversalTime and can emit Timestamps as described above
 - guarantees strictly increasing endTime in timestamps, which is important to efficiently sequence TSO-local events (that is events which use the same TSO for their clock source)
 - Can provide throughput of 20MM ts/sec, with latency of 10usec.
-- TSOs scale out infinitely by adding more instances with attached atomic clock.
+- TSOs scale out infinitely by adding more instances with attached atomic clocks.
 - TXN clients reach out to their closest TSO to obtain a txn timestamp.

-The reference architecture is designed so that we can take advantage of fast(single-digit usec latency) communication in datacenters, making a synchronous DC-local TSO a viable option.
-This allows TSO-local transactions to execute sequentially, without risk of serialization violations due to time uncertainty.
-Cross-datacenter (or global) operations are simply handled by our decentralized TSO architecture with safety guard of wait at end of transaction for cases which execute extremely fast (faster than our typical error bound of 5usec).
-This allows for much simplified handling of operations in the system by simply consulting the embedded timestamp sequence in each timestamp:
-- ops from same TSO are guaranteed to be sequential and reflect the actual order of execution
-- ops from mixed TSOs are guaranteed to be serialized in consistent order, and our error bound safety wait ensures that if there is an external-causal relationship, the timestamp sequence numbers will reflect that accordingly.

-#### Additional requirement:
-In order to satisfy some use cases (e.g guaranteed read-only snapshot reads in the past), we require that if a cluster mixes multiple TSOs, then the TSOs are sufficiently far from each other so that the time of flight of a message from TSO1 to TSO2 is greater than any possible error either of the TSOs can observe from its true source.
+#### Requirement for potential wait at end of transaction
+The TSO service scales simply by adding additional instances.
+Each instance has its own atomic clock and therefore has its own error bound.
+We still have to provide a causal consistency in this environment, a bit more formally:

-A bit more formally, this restriction guarantees that if there is a causal relationship between two transactions T1,T2, then `T2 is a causal successor of T1` implies that `T2.timestamp is strictly greater than T1.timestamp`.
+- if there is a causal relationship between two transactions T1,T2, then `T2 is a causal successor of T1` implies that `T2.timestamp is strictly greater than T1.timestamp`.
 As a shorthand: `T1->T2 ==> T1.ts < T2.ts`.

 This is trivially true if T1 and T2 come through the same TSO.
 However, if T1 and T2 come via different TSOs, we need the guarantee that if T2 is a successor (i.e. it observed the effect of T1), then T2's timestamp is strictly ordered after T1's timestamp.

 If time-of-flight between the TSOs is greater than the error in the timestamp, then we know that by the time T2 wants to generate a timestamp for its transaction the time at T2's TSO has advanced past the error window in T1's timestamp and therefore T2's timestamp will be greater than T1's timestamp.
+On the other hand, if the client is too quick, then it is possible to obtain a timestamp T2 which is uncertain wrt T1.

 In order to deal with the potential for error, all TSO providers which can participate in transactions are registered with the global configuration service(CPO), which allows all transactional clients to learn the max error across all TSOs.
 At the end of each transaction, we may perform an artificial wait in order to ensure that the transaction has not been acknowledged before we're outside the max error bound over all potential TSO instances.
 With commercially available rack-mountable atomic clocks (~$7000), we can achieve ~3usec error at the TSO instance, which is on the order of 1 network round trip.
-In our testing the wait safety net does not execute since our transactions require at least 2 round trips.
-Our benchmarks confirm this result.
+Our benchmarks confirm that the wait safety net does not execute since our transactions require at least 2 round trips.

-Our [reference deployment architecture](#Architecture) uses geo-local TSO with atomic clock access and synchronous timestamp generation over fast RDMA network.

 ## Operations
 An application which wants to use K2 has to use our client library.
 All operations are executed in the context of a transaction (using the TxnHandle returned by begin() method of the client library).
 The operations are generally either constant(e.g. read-only) or mutating(e.g. writes).
 The operations are not limited to simple KV read/write and can be extended to allow any advanced single-node operations such as atomic ops(e.g. CAS) or even stored procedures.
 For simplified explanations, we use constant<->read and mutating<->write interchangeably in this document.